integrativemicrobiomesciences-lab/integrativemicrobiomesciences-lab.github.io/index.md

 # Integrative Microbiome Sciences Laboratory

+The resoltion of current studies investigating bacterial pathogenesis and the microbiome describes a defined consortium of commensal microbes that can, for example, reduce the magnitude of pathogen colonisation; however, understanding the network of metabolic shifts relative to the gut microbiota remains challenging.<br/>
-Our lab develops strategies to engineer and modulate the microbiome to control for host health outcomes. <br/>
+Our lab develops strategies for engineering the metabolic potential of the gut microbiome for treating and modulating host health outcomes following infection with multi-drug resistant bacteria. <br/>
-We combine molecular microbiology, microbiome sciences, bioinformatics, and multi-omic approaches to define causal mechanisms in microbial communities, and to then rationally reprogram those communities toward desired host health phenotypes. <br/>
+We combine molecular microbiology, microbiome sciences, bioinformatics, and multi-omic approaches to define causal mechanisms in microbial communities in an effort to then rationally reprogram those communities toward desired health phenotypes. <br/>
 Our lab is particularly focused on infectious disease biology and antimicrobial resistance, where the ability to map, measure,and perturb microbial functions in situ has translational implications.